 David: I take inspiration from people who are so good at their trade or craft that they seem to do it effortlessly or even a bit by magic!
 It doesn't necessarily need to be horse-related; it can be an accountant who really understands the system, an engineer who designs and make things that really work, or the farmer down the road who always seems to cut the grass just at the right time.
 In the horse world, it is horsemen and women like Pat and Linda Parelli, Ray Hunt, Ronnie Willis, Mike Bridges, Dave Stuart, Buck Brannaman, Eugen Wirth, Sue Edwarts, Berni Zambeil and many more, who have helped me along over the years!

 Q. Both of you on one property - husband and wife working together…how does that work?

 Alison: As long as David lets me do everything I want to do, it works just fine!!
 Seriously though, it does work really well, as between us we have so much complementary knowledge and interest.
 David starts young horses, helps challenging horses to find peace with humans, drives, harrows, enjoys Vaquero style riding, ranch work- roping and generally having horses being helpful.
 He also makes western saddles as a hobby!

 I enjoy sharing and am fascinated in how to help people understand and achieve more.
-I also enjoy competition in dressage and eventing, and developing presentation skills both with horses and finding ways of expressing things that will resonate with the audience.
+I also enjoy competing in dressage and eventing and developing presentation skills both with horses and finding ways of expressing things that will resonate with the audience.